Study abroad in Switzerland for students

 Living Cost

-All over the Switzerland, the living cost is quite expensive and managing your monthly budget without making any compromise will be definitely a tough job.
+All over Switzerland, the cost of living is very high and keeping your monthly budget in check without making any trade-offs will certainly be a challenge.

 There are some other extra costs too, such as, monthly health insurance which is around EUR 250 to 300/month, books and supplies which is EUR 100/month.